austin020269/Kickstarter_data_analysis/README.md

 In additon to the previously discussed results, similar graphs and analyses could be done.
 Some of these are shown below.
 1. Category/Subcategory vs % goal
 2. Country vs % goal
-3. Staff pick vs success
+3. Staff pick vs successful, failed or canceled